coatless-rpkg/cetcolor/cran-comments.md

 * These are not mis-spelled words.
 In particular, note that the first mis-spelled word is the organization that the colour maps author belongs to and the second word is the last name of the colour maps author.

+* Based on submission feedback, I've included a definition of CET (Centre of Exploration Targeting) and the arXiv paper link within the DESCRIPTION file's `Description` field.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.